FrankPortman/bayesAB/cran-comments.md

-## Resubmission
-This is a resubmission.
-In this version I have fixed the Description of the package to be in line with CRAN's standard.

-## Old submission
-This is my first submission of bayesAB to CRAN.
+This is a new release of bayesAB.
+This version is mostly focused on feature additions and back-end refactoring for efficiency.
+No breaking or major changes.

 ## Test environments
 - local OS X install, R 3.3.1